-For more information regarding Launch, please visit our product website.
+For more information about developing an extension for Launch, please visit our extension development guide.

-node_modules/.bin/reactor-sandbox from the command line within your project's directory.
-A server will be started at http://localhost:3000.
-If you navigate to that address in your browser, you will see the view sandbox which allows you to test your views.
+A server will be started at http://localhost:3000 (HTTP) and https://localhost:4000 (HTTPS).
+If you navigate to one of addresses in your browser (you may have to accept a security certificate if you use the HTTPS server), you will see the View Sandbox which allows you to test your views.
 You'll need to have previously created a view in your extension for it to show up in the sandbox.
 You can switch between views you would like to test using the controls toward the top of the page.

 You may also click on the "Go to library sandbox" button at the top-right of the page to navigate to the library sandbox where you can test your library logic.
 See Configuring the Sandbox for how to configure the library sandbox for proper testing.

 Once this is in place, you may then run the sandbox by executing the command

 npm run sandbox from the command line.

 Web Extensions can also test the library logic inside the sandbox.
 To configure the Library Sandbox portion, execute the following command from the command line within your project's directory:

 This will generate a directory within your project named

 .sandbox that contains two files you may edit to configure the sandbox: